CONDITIONS

 1Can hyperpigmentation spread?

 Hyperpigmentation can spread if you do not effectively take care of and treat the condition.
-Our team at Restore can help prevent the spread of hyperpigmentation.
+Our aesthetic doctors in Durbanville, Stellenbosch, Wellington and Paarl can help prevent the spread of hyperpigmentation.

 2Can you cure hyperpigmentation?